Guides & best practices

 Hero images

-If using Heyflow to run your A/B tests you’ll be able to discover optimal landing page structure, layout, and content directly within the tool – meaning no third-party app to help you optimize.
+If using Heyflow to run your A/B tests, you'll be able to discover optimal landing page structure, layout, and content directly within the tool — no third-party app required.
+Heyflow's built-in A/B testing includes custom traffic split percentages, built-in statistical significance indicators, and visual logic mapping so you can model complex logic branches before testing them.

-🤫 Psst.
-It doesn’t stop there for Heyflow users.
-You’ll also be able to learn from drop-off analytics, build UTM parameters, and access native integrations with Google Analytics and Matomo.
+🤫 It doesn't stop there.
+You'll also be able to learn from step-by-step drop-off analytics (filtered by device type), build UTM parameters, and access 50+ native integrations including Google Analytics, Google Tag Manager, Meta Pixel, Matomo, HubSpot, Salesforce, and more.

 Learn more on how you can analyze and optimize your lead generation with Heyflow.